 Another hub of art is Quality Yard - a courtyard area dedicated purely to street art; the murals often get updated throughout the year, so it is worth checking out.

 Leith is well connected with city buses, and once down in the area, the murals are best explored on foot.

 Tucked behind Arthur’s Seat is Edinburgh's last remaining natural loch in the city centre.

-The loch is in abundance with wildlife and there is the largest heronry in the Lothians, as well as Canadian geese, otters and ducks.
+The loch is abundant with wildlife, and there is the largest heronry in the Lothians, as well as Canadian geese, otters and ducks.

 Scottish Independence Marches

-Supporters can exceed 100,000 people in a single march, it is an impressive sight to see all the flags snake far up Edinburgh's streets.
-Usually there are pipe bands and drummers too adding to the spectacle of the event.
+Supporters can exceed 100,000 people in a single march; seeing all the flags snake far up Edinburgh's streets is an impressive sight.
+Usually, there are pipe bands and drummers, too, adding to the spectacle of the event.

-There are normally speakers at these events at the end of the marches, independence campaigners, MSPs and sometimes celebrities will say some words.
+There usually are speakers at these events at the end of the marches, independence campaigners, MSPs and sometimes celebrities who will say some words.